 Caitlin Pearce, former executive director of the Freelancer’s Union, said, “Freelancers are spending literally 50% of their time doing the prospecting, marketing, and administrative work that they need to grow their solo businesses.”

 That’s why finding a consistent, repeatable process to acquire clients is the most important element in freelancing.

 Once you get that set up, you can spend more of your time working and making money.

 But, first things first, you need to have a plan for getting new (and repeat) business.

 If they need to, a quarter of freelancers say they can find work within 24 hours.
 If you’re among the other ¾ of freelancers, keep reading to find out how you can do the same.

-There's no magic pill or one sure-shot way to get all the clients you need, but here are 15 proven ways to market yourself that can help you get more work.
+There's no magic pill or one sure-shot way to get all the clients you need, but here are 15 proven ideas that will teach you how to promote your freelance services.

-Social media sites where potential clients hang out are a goldmine.
+Social media sites where potential clients hang out are an excellent way to promote your freelance business.
 I’ve found clients on Slack, in Facebook groups, and by participating in relevant Twitter chats.
 In addition to creating content to share on social media, find people you can help by searching for “looking for freelance X (with “X” being whatever it is you do: ie photographer, designer, etc.).”

 You can also run ads on social media platforms that can get your name in front of thousands of people without breaking your budget.